 I have always loved history, especially American History, starting with looking at the pictures in National Geographic, growing up knowing of an Iroquois ancestry to graduating from Penn State in Anthropology/Archaeology.
 Why support Native American Arts and Crafts and, in turn, help to preserve an ancient culture?
 It's a "calling" - the work is beautiful, the workmanship is second to none, the innovative use of materials found in the environment is amazing.
-But it's also realizing that some of these cultures are on the brink of extinction, and that would be a shame for all of us.
+But it's also realizing that some of these cultures are on the brink of extinction, and that would leave a huge void for us all.
 There's a bit more about me on my About Me page!

-My site captures a glimpse into this diverse and unique culture through examining the works of talented Native American artisans.
-Art is reflective of a culture's belief system.
-And, through understanding the "why", the "how" and the "now", we can learn more about those we share the planet with.
-Without cultural understanding, misunderstandings abound, and that has been evidenced in our recent global history.
+My site captures a glimpse into this diverse and unique culture through examining the works of talented Native American artisans whose art is reflective of a culture's belief system.
+And, through understanding the "why", the "how" and the "now", we can learn more about those with whom we share the planet and our country.
+Without cultural understanding, misunderstandings can abound, and that has been evidenced in our recent global history.
 Different cultures value different things and neither one is necessarily right or wrong ... just different.
 I care that these amazing contemporary artisans and their ancient cultures are given respect, dignity, a way to make a living, and experience the "American Dream".
 I want to make a positive contribution to the world and I want these artisans' works to be recognized as making a contribution to their families, their communities and to the world.